 This requires engagement and contributions by a range of stakeholders, including communities, government institutions and civil society.
 While the Norwegian Red Cross focus is on the community level, we also contribute at the national, regional and global level.

-To reach the overall objectives outlined in the International Strategy, the Norwegian Red Cross has developed a thematic framework for its priority areas; Health, Disaster Risk Management, Protection and, to underpin the others, National Society Development.
+To reach the overall objective outlined in the International Strategy, the Norwegian Red Cross has developed a thematic framework for its priority areas; health, WASH, disaster risk management, climate, protection and, to underpin the others, National Society Development.
 Protection considerations are included in most programmes, as part of a mainstreaming approach.